intel-unesp-mcp/infieri2019-session1/README.md

 For a detailed view of all `micsmc` arguments, use option `–h` (for help).

-**1.4.4** The miccheck utility runs a set of diagnostic tests in order to verify the configuration of all the Intel Xeon Phi coprocessors installed in the system.
-By default, all available tests are run on all Intel Xeon Phi coprocessors, but a subset of tests and devices can be selected by using adequate arguments.
+**1.4.4** The miccheck utility runs a set of diagnostic tests in order to verify the configuration of all the Intel® Xeon Phi™ coprocessors installed in the system.
+By default, all available tests are run on all Intel® Xeon Phi™ coprocessors, but a subset of tests and devices can be selected by using adequate arguments.
 Let us take a look on the outcomes of the command: